ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

   - By default, validators now send both pull queries and push queries upon inserting a container into consensus.
 Previously, nodes sent only push queries.
-- Added metrics to track the amount of over gossipping of `peerlist` messages
+- Added metrics to track the amount of over gossiping of `peerlist` messages
 - Added custom message queueing support to outbound `Peer` messages
 - Reused `Ping` messages to avoid needless memory allocations